BoraVyvorant/esi-client-ruby/docs/WarsApi.md

 opts = {
   datasource: "tranquility", # String | The server name you would like data from
   if_none_match: "if_none_match_example", # String | ETag from a previous request.
 A 304 will be returned if this matches the current ETag
-  max_war_id: 56 # Integer | Only return wars with ID smaller than this.
+  max_war_id: 56 # Integer | Only return wars with ID smaller than this
 }

 begin